 Because of high information costs in establishing accountability rules that fully reflect the marginal value of each organizational resource to the employer, employees are usually not held fully accountable for many resources.
 Even if complete accountability rules exist, strict enforcement is impossible because of high monitoring costs.
 Resources that are not completely accounted for are potentially available for competitive capture to members of the organization.
 They can be used, among other things, for vertical favor exchanges between superiors and subordinates, and horizontal favor exchanges among subordinates.
-Because favor exchanges involve unspecified and legally unenforceable obligations, successful favor exchanges not only can bring about more comfortable work life and greater organizational efficiency, but also can build trust.
+Because favor exchanges involved unspecified and legally unenforceable obligations, successful favor exchanges not only can bring about more comfortable work life and greater organizational efficiency, but also can build trust

 Favor exchanges promote special interests at the expense of organizational interests only when there is no vertical trust to direct the building of horizontal trust in PD situations.
-Complementary vertical and horizontal trust not only reduce the use of competitively capturable resources for special interests but also encourage efficient resource allocation within organizations.
+Complementary vertical and horizontal trust not only reduces the use of competitively capturable resources for special interests but also encourages efficient resource allocation within organizations.
 More efficient resource allocation, in turn, permits greater organizational output and more favor exchanges.

 Efficient favor exchanges can provide flexible employee incentives and reduce labor turnover.
-However, reliance on diffuse obligations and commitment to the person rather than to the position in favor exchanges mean that favor-exchange networks take a long time to form.
-Any accumulated trust, either vertical or horizontal, can easily be eroded by turnover of pivotal members of the network.
-This fragility of favor-exchange networks may explain why formal organizational structure is so essential for continuity and survivability.
-However, the convenience of interchangeable persons for formal organizational roles often seduces top management into ignoring the importance of informal organizations fostered by favor exchanges.
+However, the reliance on diffuse obligations and commitment to the person rather to the position in favor exchanges mean that the favor-exchange network takes a long time to form.
+Frequent turnover of personnel is, therefore, most disruptive of the favor-exchange network.
+Any accumulated trust, either vertical or horizontal, can easily be eroded by turnover of pivotal members of the favor-exchange network.
+Thus, even though the occurrence of some favor-exchange network is predictable because of incomplete accountability over resources, the existence of any one network is quite fragile.
+This fragility of the favor-exchange network may explain why the formal organizational structure is so essential for continuity and survivability.
+Indeed, informal organizational structures fostered by favor exchanges tend to be formalized as they become routinized and as their functional importance is officially recognized.
+However, the emphasis on interchangeable persons for formal organizational roles often seduces top management into ignoring the importance of the informal organization fostered by favor exchanges.

-Favor exchanges also can serve as a buffer for the formal organization.
+Favor exchanges can also serve as a buffer for the formal organization.
 By offsetting the inadequacies of the necessarily discrete and rigid formal structure, favor exchanges stabilize the formal system.
 Thus, instead of eliminating the favor-exchange network by drying up its resource base, enlightened top management should actively redirect the flow of favor exchanges for the collective good.